 Insertional Achilles Tendonitis causes pain at the back of the heel at the point where the achilles tendon inserts into the heel bone.
 The injury is similar to Sever's disease in children, usually occuring gradually but can also be acute or sudden onset.
+If it is acute, the main aim is to prevent the injury becoming chronic.
 Here we explain the symptoms, causes and treatment.

 Symptons consist of pain at the back of the heel, in particular when pressing in at the point where the achilles tendon inserts into the heel bone (calcaneus).
 The pain can feel sharp or more of a dull ache.
 There may be redness or swelling present.
 A lump may also be visible at the back of the heel, especially in more chronic or long term cases.